Action Plan: Get Networking to Improve Business

 While there is nothing inherently wrong about approaching someone in your network with a business proposition, do so with care.
 Remember that people do not want to feel that you are using your relationship simple for a business gain, however if you honestly feel that working together could be mutually beneficial then put your idea to them.
 But remember, this is your network, so don’t be too pushy or sales-like in your approach, or people may hesitate to have contact with you in future.In Conclusion

 It’s likely that you will have meet many people during your career, people that you’ve enjoyed working with and fostered a positive working relationship; you’ve helped them and they’ve helped you.
 These are the people that can help you in the future, providing you with advice and support, and sometimes someone just to run an idea past.
-Maintaining these relationships is what networking is all about.Business energy with a difference
+Maintaining these relationships is what networking is all about.Business Energy With a Difference from Purely Energy

 - Becoming a Leader That Others Look to